partspile/site/PRD.md

 ### 3.12 Data Archiving & Admin Interface
 - **Data Archiving:**
-  - Deleted user data is preserved in archive tables for historical records
+  - The system uses soft deletes to preserve data for historical records
-  - Archive tables maintain the same structure as live tables, with additional deletion timestamps
+  - When users or ads are "deleted", they are marked with a `deleted_at` timestamp rather than being physically removed
+  - This approach preserves all data for auditing while removing it from active use
   - Archived data includes:
-    - User profiles (UserDead table)
+    - User profiles (marked with deletion_date in ArchivedUser table)
-    - User's ads (AdDead table)
+    - User's ads (marked with deleted_at in Ad table)
-    - Ad-car relationships (AdCarDead table)
+    - Vehicle associations remain intact in the single AdCar table
     - Token transactions (marked with user_deleted flag)
+  - Benefits of soft delete approach:
+    - No data duplication between active and archived tables
+    - Simpler database schema and maintenance
-  - This preserves data for auditing while removing it from active use
+    - Consistent vehicle data access for both active and archived ads
+    - Easier restoration of accidentally deleted content

 - **Admin Interface:**
   - Administrators can access archived data through dedicated endpoints
   - Admin features include:
     - View archived users with deletion dates
-    - View archived ads for any deleted user
+    - View archived ads (filtered by deleted_at IS NOT NULL)
     - Search archived data by various criteria
     - Export archived data for analysis
     - View token transaction history, including deleted users
+    - Restore archived ads by clearing the deleted_at field
   - Admin access is restricted by role-based authentication

 ### 3.13 Ad Card UX (2024-06-xx)